 For more on how this will be supported, see the "E" section below.

 This is the production of e-books.
-I've committed to doing the research and writing needed to produce one of these about every two to four months.
+I've committed to doing the research and writing needed to produce one of these about every year or so.
+I used to be able to do more, but my local libraries are no longer helpful when it comes to making use of their resources or with interlibrary loan.

-The next books ahead include revamps of portions of Shattering the Christ Myth.
+The next books ahead include revamps of portions of Defending the Resurrection.
 I'd also like to look at doing an e-book on "Jesus Only" teachers who think Paul is a false teacher.

-Under this category we'll also include all of our other writing activities: The Ticker and Christian CADRE blog, and freelance assignments I get from places like the Christian Research Journal.
+Under this category we'll also include all of our other writing activities like freelance assignments I get from places like the Christian Research Journal.

 The only expense for this writing is the same as it has always been -- the time needed to do it.